cern-fts/davix/README.md

 ./src/tools/davix-get https://www.kernel.org/pub/linux/kernel/v4.x/ChangeLog-4.0.1
 ```

+## Release tarballs

+To generate a blessed release tarball, run ``packaging/make-dist.sh`` from the root of this git repository.
+The tarball will appear under ``./build``.

 ## Development

 The official repository is the one on [GitHub](https://github.com/cern-fts/davix).
 It's automatically mirrored on [CERN Gitlab](https://gitlab.cern.ch/dmc/davix) for CI purposes.
 This means: